shawnbrown/datatest/docs/reference/pandas-integration.rst

 Accessors
 *********

+Accessors provide an alternate syntax for validation.
+They do not provide additional functionality but some users may prefer the more-integrated style.

 .. autofunction:: register_accessors

 Accessor Examples
 =================

-The following examples demonstrate the use of the "validate" accessor for Index, Series, and DataFrame objects:
+The following examples demonstrate the "validate" accessor for Index, Series, and DataFrame objects:

 .. code-block:: python